 This 15-week phase is an opportunity for students to practice their skills through coaching volunteer clients, while also receiving regular individual and group synchronous supervision sessions and learning from both faculty and peers.
 During the first week of Phase 2, students attend an online Preparation Session, in which they clarify the process for virtual client work, use of consents, recording process and storage, assessment tools, scheduling, marketing presentation and scheduling plans.
 During Weeks 2-4, students will work with clients and begin receiving one-on-one mentoring with a faculty member.
 All coaching sessions will be documented on the practice log needed for application to sit for the National Board of Health and Wellness Coaching (NBHWC) examination.
 A minimum of 50, 30-minute coaching sessions must be completed.
 Students will submit selected recordings for individual feedback, and present cases for discussion from faculty and peers during group supervision.
 Week 15 includes an online Graduation Ceremony.

-- There are five scheduled synchronous sessions during this time consisting of small group client supervision, every third week, beginning the week of Aug 5, on Thursdays from 4-7pm CST.
-Please see the Program Overview for more detail.
+- There are five scheduled synchronous sessions during this time consisting of small group client supervision, every third week, beginning January 9, from 4-7pm CST.

 Learn More About National Board for Health and Wellness Coaching Requirements.